Dear Shareholders,

 M/s.
 Utsav Shah & Associates, Chartered Accountants, are appointed with scope of

-the Internal Audit duly approved by the Audit Committee.
-And who have issued their reports
+the Internal Audit duly approved by the Audit Committee and who have issued their reports

 on quarterly basis.

-28. Secretarial Audit
+29. Secretarial Audit

-29. Cost records and Auditors
+30. Cost records and Auditors

 The Company is not required under Section 148(1) of the Companies Act, 2013 read with

-2014, the Company is not required to maintain the cost records in respect of its business
+Amendments Rules, 2014, the Company is not required to maintain the cost records in

-and accordingly such accounts and records are not made and maintained.
-No Cost Audit under
+respect of its business and accordingly such accounts and records are not made and

-the provisions of Section 233B of the Companies Act, 1956 has been carried out.
-The cost
+maintained.
+No Cost Audit under the provisions of Section 233B of the Companies Act, 1956

-audit is applicable in the following situations:
+has been carried out.
+The cost audit is applicable in the following situations:

 Table A specified goods/services

-50 Crore or more; and
+INR 50 Crore or more; and

-required to be maintained is INR 25 Crore or more.
+are required to be maintained is INR 25 Crore or more.

 Table B specified goods/services

-or more; and
+Crore or more; and

-required to be maintained should be INR 35 Crore or more.
+are required to be maintained should be INR 35 Crore or more.

 As the Company does not satisfy the above-mentioned criteria, the cost audit is not